All Episodes

 I would love to be disproven because I'd love to see what that genetic switch is.

-Wouldn't we all.
+Wouldn't we all?

-The fiction writers love to dwell on those things.
+Now, how it's used is something else, again, that's why the fiction writers love to dwell on those things.

 And as long as we're there for a second, if somebody was wandering around like that, there's one thing they'd know for sure.

-And that is that if they were discovered, people like Ken Goddard and his equivalent in every capital in the world would take them and do what we did to frogs in the ninth grade.
+And that is that if they were discovered, people like Ken Goddard and his opponent in every capital in the world would take them and do what we did to frogs in the ninth grade.

 There'd be that concern?

-There'd be absolutely no reason for a person like that to wash their head up?
+There'd be absolutely no reason for a person like that to wash their head up.

 All right, let me give out the numbers.

-Let everybody know who they're listening to.
+Let me let everybody know who they're listening to.

 It is Ken Goddard.